 In other words, principled supporters of peace and liberty have been so focused on “the snapshot” reality that these actions are interventionist, that they are not noticing how they may be part of a “full motion picture” that sets Trump up to basically avoid war over the rest of his term.
 Ancient Chinese secret: If you pulled the trigger last time, when you bluff next time, you will be believed.
 Call it cynical, but Trump has pulled the trigger in order to have a stronger negotiating stance with countries going forward, and in order to shut the war hawks up—from this point on, they won’t be able to paint him as “weak” if he decides not to escalate things up to full scale war later in the Mideast, North Korea, or anyplace else.

 It’s something of a reverse bait and switch from the usual scenario where “long wars, all the time” neocons bait Jacksonian people into supporting a war using short term code words like “it’ll be a cakewalk,” then once started, declare US forces have to be there forever “until the job is done.”
-Could Trump, hopefully, be doing the reverse, by baiting the war party with the prospect of long wars (via big bomb drops, and hawkish rhetoric coming from his generals and Cabinet people), but only delivers short term strikes designed to help quickly end the conflicts?
+Could Trump, hopefully, be doing the reverse, by baiting the war party with the prospect of conducting or financing long wars (via big bomb drops, and hawkish rhetoric coming from his generals and Cabinet people), but only delivers short term strikes designed to help quickly end the conflicts?
 As a libertarian, any such lawless militarism and intervention is wrong, of course, but in the absence of a pure liberty person in charge, Trump’s limited strike approach is an effective method for eclipsing or neutering the war hawks.
 Trump is a patriot on instinct, but has no fixed ideological rudder.
 In the absence of such, his limited strike tricks will have to serve to contain the neocons, as per the old song lyric, “if that isn’t love, it’ll have to do, until the real thing comes along.”
 It would have been nice, in fact, if Rand Paul also had made himself a close adviser to Trump earlier on, to help consistently steer him on foreign policy after the convention and election, so he could have been one of the finalists for Secretary of State (this time, or next time).

 Trump has likewise mounted the MOAB strike using this same quiet “turn the tables on the Deep State” approach.
 The CIA has been facilitating Al Qaeda and ISIS for years in Afghanistan with the cave network that they built.
 So, bomb the blazes out of the cave complex, and presto—end of the CIA-created problem.
 The establishment can’t complain, else it would expose their covert operations.
 The president, true to his nationalist promises, can thus take out a lot of the deep regime’s infrastructure, while making himself, and the not co-opted parts of the military look good.
 Trump has put it this way: “What I do is I authorize my military,” in response to a press question about the use of a massive bomb in an assault on Islamic State group positions in Afghanistan.
 “We have the greatest military in the world, and they’ve done the job, as usual.
 We have given them total authorization, and that’s what they’re doing.”